Youssefalaa99/Data-Engineering-Project/README.md

    Orchestrates the pipeline and sends fetched data to Kafka.

 3. **Apache Kafka & Zookeeper**
-   Stream data from Airflow to Apache Spark.
+   Stream data from Airflow to be processed by Apache Spark.

 4. **Control Center & Schema Registry**
    Monitor Kafka and manage schemas.

 5. **Apache Spark**
-   Processes data from Kafka using Structured Streaming and writes it to MongoDB.
+   Processes data from Kafka using Structured Streaming and writes it to MongoDB and Google BigQuery.

 6. **MongoDB**
+   Store raw data for fast document-based access.

+7. **BigQuery**
-   Stores processed data for querying and analysis.
+   Store structured data for analysis and visualization.

 ---